Workspaces core concepts

 The following diagram illustrates what a Workspaces SLA might look like.
 This example SLA has a 14-day processing period, with a 3-day cooling-off period after submitting an application, and escalation points 4 days before and 1 day before application processing is due to be complete.
 There's also an additional escalation point 1 day after the due date to highlight that application processing is overdue.
 The colors are used in the Workspaces user interface to reflect SLA progress; for example, as the color of the SLA indicator on a List screen.

-You can easily monitor the progress of applications against an SLA using the SLA Expiry field in the card on the Details screen.
+You can easily monitor the progress of applications against an SLA using the SLA Expiry field in the Key Info card on the Details screen.
 Also, in the Review space and Manage spaces, there's a graphical SLA indicator in the item list that provides an overview of application processing progress at a glance.

 In addition to the comprehensive SLA described above, Workspaces also offers an alternative basic SLA that follows a three-stage approach using two pre-configured time periods: